• Car A/C System Components

 • Compresses low-pressure refrigerant gas into high-pressure gas.

-• Driven by the engine via a serpentine belt.
+• Driven by the IC engine Shaft via a serpentine belt.

 • Condenser